jacquessham/SalesAnalytics/USSupermarket/Readme.md

 In this part of the project, we have helped management to optimize sales by A/B testing, interpretation of spending effects, and develop dashboards to help understand the data insight.
 The core of this part of project is to use different approach to help management to make data-driven business decision, and I believe we have achieved our goals.
 Although this part of the project is made for hypothetical situation, the findings and tools developed are helpful for the management of the US supermarket chain.

 ## Next Part
 In the next part, we will be looking at the data of a US car dealership and make prediction on car sales.
-You may click <a href="https://github.com/jacquessham/SalesAnalytics/tree/master/CarSales">here</a> for more detail.
+You may find more details in the  <a href="https://github.com/jacquessham/SalesAnalytics/tree/master/CarSales">Part 5 - US Car Dealership Analytics folder</a> for more detail.